impresso/impresso.github.io/pages/project/objective-design.md

 excerpt: 'Interface Design, information retrieval and data visualisation.'
 ---

-## Interfaces for the exploration and analysis of enriched and integrated historical media

-To facilitate research on our data, we develop two research-oriented user interfaces: the *impresso* web app, a powerful graphical user interface, and the *impresso* data lab, developed around a user-oriented API.
+*Interfaces for the exploration and analysis of enriched and integrated historical media* &mdash; To facilitate research on our data, we develop two research-oriented user interfaces: the *impresso* web app, a powerful graphical user interface, and the *impresso* data lab, developed around a user-oriented API.
 The design of both interfaces is informed by case studies and associated user needs, including transparency requirements.
 This to ensure a robust foundation for infrastructure and data sustainability and to establish a central hub for the creation of a research community around our corpus and interfaces.

 ### The *impresso* Web App for source exploration